Faculty and Staff

 Catlin Kennedy (2007 to present) – Grade Eight

 Catlin attended the University of Montana in Missoula where she studied fine arts for three years with a specialization in ceramic sculpture.
 She worked as a graphic artist and on her hobby and second love, painting.
 She transferred to Oregon State University in Corvallis where she studied for another four years to earn her Bachelor of Science degree in Horticulture.
 It was here that she discovered Anthroposophy and Biodynamic agriculture as she and her husband, Andrew, who himself attended the Garden City Waldorf School in New York, applied the principles of Biodynamic agriculture in their start-up farm venture.
 Catlin began assisting and then teaching in a Waldorf kindergarten in Bar Harbor, Maine, and she also worked as a lifeguard, swim teacher, and Special Olympics swim coach.
 In 2005, Catlin moved to New Hampshire to attend Antioch’s graduate studies program in Waldorf teacher training.
 She interned at Pine Hill Waldorf School and earned her Master of Education degree with an emphasis in Waldorf Education in 2006.
 Catlin is a sports enthusiast, enjoying long distance running, swimming, soccer and bicycling.
 Catlin has worked in many capacities at Pine Hill including kindergarten assistant, reading tutor, first grade assistant, and substitute teacher until taking the first grade class in 2008.
 A former marathon runner and triathlete, Catlin is known for her love of long distance running and the outdoors.
 She also enjoys gardening, long walks, camping, swimming, hiking, bicycling, soccer, ultimate frisbee and juggling.
-She has two children, one in high school at High Mowing School, and one who attends Pine Hill.
+She has two children, one in high school at High Mowing School, and one in College.